Factsheet

 Access

-This was just the beginning and we keenly understand the importance of including access provision as standard across all our programming.
+This is just the beginning and we keenly understand the importance of including access provision as standard across all our programming.
 We are proud to see that more venues and promoters are taking accessibility into consideration and as a festival, we are committed to expanding our access offer to include alternative provision (such as British Sign Language) and to cover our whole festival programme by 2028.

 To date, we have delivered all access provision without external funding or subsidy — but we will need to change this in order to meet our 2028 commitment.
 If you can help, please email [email protected].